 “The benefits of the CBN’s pro-growth stance reflected favourably in the Q4-2020 GDP print, as the economy posted a suspiring early recovery from recession, although the slackness in the labour market persisted, as shown in rising unemployment rate”, it added.

-They attributed this to weaker level of liquidity in the money market, as well as a more hawkish balance sheet policy by the CBN.
+The CBN might have kept policy rate constant at the MPC meeting, financing conditions have tightened considerably over the past four months”, analysts commented after the March 2021 meeting.
+They attributed this to the weaker level of liquidity in the money market, as well as a more hawkish balance sheet policy by the CBN.

 As a result, the one-year open market operation (OMO) and Nigerian Treasury Bill auction stop rates has risen to 10.10% and 7.00% from 6.75% and 0.15% in November 2020, respectively.

 “We do not expect to see a reversal in this trend and retain our expectation of a 100bps rate hike in 2021.
 In our view, the lack of consensus in reaching the status quo outcome yesterday signals a pivotal shift in the thinking of the MPC, in preparation for a more hawkish policy era.

 “We see a very strong possibility of a 50-100bps rate hike at the May/July MPC meeting, if the economy maintains a positive GDP growth momentum in Q1-2021”, Chapel Hill Denham stated.